BR0kEN-/cikit/matrix/README.md

 ### Add trusted SSL certificate

-There are two files inside the `/path/to/directory/`, they must be located: `*.crt` and `*.key`.
-They will be copied and NGINX will start use them immediately.
+Inside of the `/path/to/directory/` two files must be located: `*.crt` and `*.key`.
+They are will be copied and NGINX will start use them immediately.

 ```shell
 ./cikit matrix/matrix.yml --limit=<HOSTNAME> --tags=ssl --ssl-src=/path/to/directory/ --restart=nginx